okd-cookbook/how-to-build-openshift-operators-for-okd/operators/openshift-pipeline-operator/README.md

 https://github.com/openshift/tektoncd-pipeline-operator/blob/master/samples/catalog-source.yaml

 in your OKD cluster.
+Don't forget to adjust the location of the catalog image in the yaml file before!

 After a few seconds the operator will be available in the OperatorHub and you can install it.

 ## To Dos